S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

     **Customer:** _Current and potential customers_

-    **Deliverable**: _Regularly updated content such as blog posts, newsletters, and social media updates to inform the ustomer base about the latest company news, product developments, and industry insights, to strengthen brand loyalty and attract potential customers._
+    **Deliverable**: _Regularly updated content such as blog posts, newsletters, and social media updates to inform the customer base about the latest company news, product developments, and industry insights, to strengthen brand loyalty and attract potential customers._

 2. For the delegator of a marketing department: